Frequently Asked Questions (Undergraduate Programs)

 How do I declare a CS major?

 If you are in the College, write to the DUS in Computer Science to obtain approval.
-Please indicate whether you intended to pursue the B.S. or the A.B. degree.
-The DUS will assign you a departmental advisor.
+Please indicate whether you intended to pursue the B.S. or the A.B. degree, and include a proposed course plan (detailing the major courses that you still need to take and the semester in which you expect to take them).
 With this information, you can complete the Academic Program Changes form.
 If you are not in the College, then you need to transfer to the College to major in computer science.

 How do I declare the CSES major?

 If you are in the College, write to the Director of the CSES major to obtain approval.
-The Director will assign you a departmental advisor.
+Please include a proposed course plan (detailing the major courses that you still need to take and the semester in which you expect to take them).
 With this information, you can complete the Academic Program Changes form.
 If you are not in the College, then you need to transfer to the College to pursue the CSES major.

 How do I declare a CS minor?